A Step-By-Step Guide to Safely Pack Your Electronics for a Move

 Many electronics do come with plastic cases that protect them from everyday wear and tear.
 But one careless tip of a moving box and the entire device could be destroyed.

-Follow these 11 tips to safely pack your electronic items for your big move, and save yourself some time and potential disappointment.
+Follow these 11 tips to safely pack and move your electronics, and save yourself time, energy, and potential disappointment.

 The first step to any successful move is to gather helpful materials.
 To ensure all your belongings make it to your new home or office safely, you will want plenty of protective supplies.
 Properly securing your computer console for a move is much less expensive than having to replace it.